MartinsArtur/MartinsArtur/README.md

-# Olá!
-Eu sou o Artur Dantas
+# Hi!
+I'm Artur Dantas

 <p align="justify">I am a Full-Stack Developer with a degree in computer science, experience in web/app development and DevOps.
 I have strong skills in Java (Spring, Quarkus, JHipster, and Jakarta), RESTful APIs, and front-end frameworks such as React, Angular, and Vue.
 I also have hands-on experience with Linux, Docker, Kubernetes, cloud environments, and databases, with a focus on automation, scalability, and system optimization.</p>